shajenM/BerkeleyCapstoneProject/README.md

 <br>
 <img src="images/ALL_Accurracy_BAR.png">

-Looking at this graph,comparing the training and test accuracies across the four models, we observe distinct performance patterns.
-Logistic regression achieved the highest accuracy on the training data, suggesting it fit the training set well but may be more prone to overfitting, limiting its generalization on new data.
-Conversely, the random forest had the lowest training accuracy but scored the highest on the test set, indicating strong generalization and effective handling of unseen data.
-This difference suggests that the random forest model benefited from its ensemble structure, which reduces overfitting through averaging multiple decision trees.
-On the other hand, the SVM model, while effective in high-dimensional spaces, scored the lowest on the test set, indicating it may require further tuning to improve its generalization to new data.
+Looking at this graph, comparing the training and test accuracies across the four models, we observe distinct performance patterns.
+Random Forest achieved the highest accuracy on the training data, suggesting it fit the training set well but may be more prone to overfitting, limiting its generalization on new data.
+Conversely, the Logistic Regression had the lower training accuracy but scored the highest on the test set, indicating strong generalization and effective handling of unseen data.
+This difference suggests that the logistic regression model benefited from its simplicity.
+On the other hand, the SVM model, while effective in high-dimensional spaces, scored the lowest on the training and test set, indicating it may require further tuning to improve its generalization to new data.

 ### Executive Summary